Teamial/movie_recommender/frontend/POPMELT_DESIGN.md

-# Cinemate - Popmelt "Clod" Design System Implementation
+# Cineamate - Popmelt "Clod" Design System Implementation

 ## Overview
 This movie recommender app now features the **Clod** design system from Popmelt - a warm, beige-toned aesthetic with sophisticated typography and rounded elements.